HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Introduction

-Over the past decade ...
+Caching is a technique that enables the reuse of previously downloaded content.
+Over the past decade...

 ## CDN Cache adoption